KL Rahul: Stint with Punjab Kings (2018–2021)

-Lucknow Super Giants (2022–2024)
+Lucknow Super Giants (2022–2024) and Delhi Capitals (2025–present)

 Prior to the 2022 season, Rahul was drafted by Lucknow Super Giants as their captain for INR 17 crore, making him the joint highest paid cricketer in the IPL alongside Virat Kohli.

 On 16 April 2022, Rahul scored his first century for Lucknow (103* off 60) against MI.
 He followed this up with another unbeaten century (103* off 62) against the same opponent eight days later.
 Rahul led his team to play-offs in the debut season for LSG but ended up losing to RCB in the eliminator.
 Rahul was the highest scorer for his team, scoring 616 runs with an average of 51.33 scoring 2 centuries in the season.

 Rahul was retained as the captain for Lucknow Super Giants for 2023 season, but was ruled out of the tournament mid way after sustaining an injury while fielding in a match against RCB.

 In the 2024 season Rahul scored 520 runs at a strike rate of 136.13 scoring 4 half-centuries but could not captain his team to the play-offs.
 Rahul was publicly criticised by the owner of Lucknow Super Giants after a humiliating loss against Sunrisers Hyderabad in match no. 57 of the season where SRH defeated LSG by 10 wickets chasing the target of 166 runs in just 9.4 overs.

-Rahul was released by the Lucknow Super Giants ahead of the 2025 IPL Mega Auction.
-In the 2025 IPL Mega Auction, He was bought by Delhi Capitals for 14 crores.
+Rahul was released by the Lucknow Super Giants ahead of the 2025 IPL mega auction and was bought by Delhi Capitals for 14 crores.

+During the 2026 IPL season, Rahul scored an unbeaten 152 runs off 67 balls against Punjab Kings at the Arun Jaitley Stadium, becoming the first Indian batter to score 150 or more in an IPL innings and recording the highest individual score by an Indian in the tournament's history.
+His innings, which included 14 fours and 9 sixes at a strike rate of 226.86, also became the highest score ever recorded for Delhi Capitals.
+He ended the season as the highest run scorer for Delhi Capitals, scoring 593 runs and finishing with a career-high IPL season strike rate of 174.41.

 International centuries

-As of October 2025 Rahul has scored 20 international centuries, 11 in Test cricket, 7 in One Day Internationals and 2 in Twenty20 Internationals.
-He is the only Indian player to score a century on his ODI debut.
+Rahul has scored 22 international centuries – 12 in Test cricket, 8 in One Day Internationals and 2 in Twenty20 Internationals.
+He is the only Indian to score a century on his ODI debut.